penrose/penrose/packages/examples/src/dinoshade/README.md

 }
 ```

-You'll notice here that the light has _four_ coordinates rather than three, following the standard practice in computer graphics and computer vision of using [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates#Use_in_computer_graphics_and_computer_vision).
+> **Homogeneous Coordinates.** You'll notice here that the light has _four_ coordinates rather than three, following the standard practice in computer graphics and computer vision of using [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates#Use_in_computer_graphics_and_computer_vision).
 Here for instance, the final coordinate provides the ability to render with a point light (final coordinate 1) or a directional light source "at infinity" (final coordinate 0).
 This value is not merely a binary "flag" used to toggle between these options—rather, it directly and naturally factors into the shadow calculations themselves.
-More generally, many of the 3D transformation functions in Penrose offer both homogeneous and non-homogeneous versions, as well as conversions to/from homogeneous coordinates, to make standard calculations straightforward to implement.
+More generally, many of the 3D transformation functions in Penrose offer both homogeneous and non-homogeneous versions, as well as helper functions to convert to/from homogeneous coordinates (`toHomogeneous()` and `fromHomogeneous()`), to make standard calculations straightforward to implement.

 Finally, we have some global data that we need only define once, such as the title of the diagram, the geometry and shape/shading of the ground plane, and the vertex coordinates of the dinosaur model: